-- 1. To coordinate any updates to the Service Areas' Land Use Assumptions adopted by each of the Participating Local Governments. - 2.
-To conduct a transportation study of the Service Areas prior to each update of the system, and propose any changes to the RRIF Capital Improvements Plan.
-Any proposed changes by the RTC shall be adopted by each of the Participating Local Governments. - 3.
-To prepare any changes to the RRIF Ordinance to implement the RRIF Capital Improvements Plan.
-After its preparation by the RTC, any changes shall be adopted by each of the Participating Local Governments. - 4.
-To expend RRIF Fees on those RRIF Capital Improvements included in the RRIF Capital Improvements Plan, as selected and approved by the RTC Board. - 5.
-To administer the RRIF Program pursuant to this Manual.
+Participating Local Jurisdictions. adopted by each of the Participating Local Governments.

+- 2.b.
+STo conduct a transportation study oftudy and analyze street and highway needs in the Service Areas and prepare and prior to each update of the systemRRIF Program, and propose anyrecommend changes to the RRIF Capital Improvements Plan(with written comments) to the Capital Improvement Advisory Committee and the Participating Local Jurisdictions.
+Any proposed changes by the RTC shall be adopted by each of the Participating Local Governments. - c.
+Prepare reports for the Capital Improvement Advisory Committee concerning the progress of the RTC in carrying out the RRIF Capital Improvement Plan. - d.
+PTo prepare any and recommend changes to the RRIF Ordinance to implement the RRIF Capital Improvements Planto the Capital Improvement Advisory Committee and the Participating Local Jurisdictions.
+After its preparation by the RTC, any changes shall be adopted by each of the Participating Local Governments. - 3.e.
+Prepare and recommend changes to this Manual to the Participating Local Jurisdictions. - 6.
+The RTC Board shall approve the RRIF Capital Improvement Plan, this Manual, the RRIF Interlocal Cooperative Agreement, and any updates or amendments thereto. - 7.
+To oThe RTC shall receive the RRIF Fees from the Participating Local Governments and deposit them into RTC's Trust Fund - 4-8.
+The RTC shall expend RRIF Fees on those RRIF Capital Improvements included in the RRIF Capital Improvements Plan, as selected and approved by the RTC Board. - To administer the RRIF Program pursuant to this Manual.
 The Executive Director of the RTC shall appoint an RTC RRIF Administrator who shall be responsible for the administration of the RRIF Program.
 The RTC RRIF Administrator shall be responsible for the following. - a.
 Administration of independent fee calculation studies, CCFEA Credits, RRIF Waivers and refunds. - b.
 Receipt of the RRIF Fees from the Participating Local Governments and deposit of these funds into an interestbearing Trust Fund.

-- c.
-Administration of the expenditure of RRIF Fees in the RTC's Trust Fund for RRIF Capital Improvements in the RRIF Capital Improvements Plan. - d.
-Initiation of a review of the RRIF Capital Improvements Plan and the RRIF Ordinance, to determine whether any modifications need to be made to the RRIF Program.
+- Administration of the expenditure of RRIF Fees in the RTC's Trust Fund for RRIF Capital Improvements in the RRIF Capital Improvements Plan. - d.
+Initiation of a review of the RRIF-Capital Improvements Plan and the RRIF Ordinance, to determine whether any modifications need to be made to the RRIF Program.
 This review will be submitted to the RTC Board and the governing bodies of the Participating Local Governments.
-Before any modifications to the RRIF Capital Improvements Plan or the RRIF Ordinance can become effective, such modifications shall be approved by each of the governing bodies of the Participating Local Governments. - 6.
-To honor written agreements entered into by the Participating Local Governments prior to December 15, 1995, which granted credits under predecessor road fee systems. - B. Participating Local Governments
+Before any modifications to the RRIF Capital Improvements Plan or the RRIF Ordinance can become effective, such modifications shall be approved by each of the governing bodies of the Participating Local Governments. - To hThe RTC shall honor written agreements entered into by the Participating Local Governments prior to December 15, 1995, which granted credits under predecessor road fee systems.